ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 1.10.1
+    - changed the way how texture replacements for KerbalEVA are triggered
+    - further optimised personalised IVA replacements
+    - the state of EVA suit is saved for Kerbals on EVA
+    - when conditions for IVA suit are not met any more, a Kerbal on EVA automatically wears EVA suit
+    - removed `isToggleEvaSuitEnabled` config option, the EVA PartModule is now mandatory for texture replacement to work
 * 1.10
     - added "Toggle EVA Suit" option to Kerbal context menu
     - optimised Kerbal personalisation by removing many redundant replacements